-5 nights standard hotel 11 nights simple hotel 3 nights simple overnight train
+1 nights simple boat 15 nights standard hotel 14 nights simple hotel 4 nights simple overnight train

 Trip information

 Country information

 Cambodia Holidays & Tours

 Climate

 Cambodia is a hot and tropical country, being hottest in April and coolest in January (still high 20s).
 Although rainfall is at its maximum in October, Phnom Penh and Siem Reap receive very little rain compared to the coastal areas, and when it does rain it tends to be in the form of sporadic mid afternoon downpours.
 There is normally very little rain between December and March.